 Here’s What I Did And Why I Did It

-My children have no idea how to disperse a herd of steers, sheep or what to do with a barn full of hay, pigs, goats or chickens.
-They certainly can’t take it all back to Manhattan.
-My children will need the help of trusted friends and neighbors to see them through.
+My kids have no idea how to disperse a herd of cattle and sheep; or what to do with a barn full of hay, pigs, goats or chickens.

 My children will never have to concern themselves with that sort of thing.
 I took care of all the details for them in my letter of instructions.

-They’ll have enough heartache without all the headache too.
+They’ll have enough heartaches without all the headaches too.

 I Wrote My Own Obituary